 In addition to academic benefits, the proposals for PHBS offer a whole host of social, environmental and economic benefits

 Community Infrastructure Levy and Section 106 payments will be made to the Vale of White Horse District Council and can be used to improve local infrastructure.

-On-site accommodation reduces housing demand in Oxford and the need for students to travel.
+On-site accommodation reduces the housing demand in Oxford and the need for students to travel.

-Approximately £2 million in supply chain expenditure will be generated by the campus, providing valuable custom and revenue for local business.
+Approximately £2 million in supply chain expenditure will be generated by the campus, providing valuable custom and revenue for local businesses.

 Universities make an important contribution to the UK’s economy and are a key source of economic growth.

-PHBS UK will attract international visitors, tourism and local investment.
+The new PHBS UK Campus will attract international visitors, tourism and local investment.
 It will enhance the UK’S productive capacity and formation of human capital.

 Enhanced understanding, collaboration and opportunities between the UK and Chinese businesses and governments.